What does the affix SA in the address of NOMOS Glashütte mean?

 How often should my watch go in for service?

-As you go to the doctor once in a while or your car must put to service, every mechanical watch also needs regular maintenance.
+As you go to the doctor once in a while or bring your car for a service, every mechanical watch also needs regular maintenance.
 At the latest after three to five years, a complete revision should be carried out by one of NOMOS's authorized dealers or a specialized watchmaker.
 After this time, it is quite possible that the lubrication may have evaporated.
 Where metal rubs against metal, wear and tear can be the result.
 We also recommend having your watch checked once a year for water resistance, and if necessary have it restored—sealing rings are made from rubber and could deteriorate under extreme heat, for example.

 If my watch ever breaks down, can I send it directly to Glashütte for repairs?

 Most certainly!
 It is best if you send it in the original NOMOS packaging together with the warranty.
-Also, it would help us immensely, if you could write a few lines describing what happened to the watch or what erratic behavior you have noticed.
+Also, it would help us immensely if you could write a few lines describing what happened to the watch or what erratic behavior you have noticed.
 Our service department will look into it immediately and you will get your NOMOS back safe and sound as soon as possible.

 Please send your watch to: